 Nor is any definition of "passive recreation" given.
-Presumably, "passive" doesn't relate to how energetic an activity is, since trailrunning (PV have included this under the heading of walking) or doing a more arduous walk carrying a heavy rucksack would be far more physically demanding than doing an easy, low-angled rock-climb.
-One can only assume that PV's idea of "passive" relates to the physical impact of the activity on the landscape.
+Presumably, PV's idea of "passive" relates to the physical impact of the activity on the landscape.

 The greatest impacts or harm that have been done to the landscape by recreational users in Gariwerd have been caused by casual walkers.
 Similarly, based on the number and scope of instances of harm already done, the greatest ongoing risk of more harm being done is also by casual walkers.
-This is true whether the harm in question is to cultural values or environmental vales - see appendix 1.
+This is true whether the harm in question is to cultural values or environmental values - see appendix 1.